DataFire/Integrations/integrations/generated/azure_policyinsights_policystates/README.md

   * $to `string`: ISO 8601 formatted timestamp specifying the end time of the interval to query.
 When not specified, the service uses request time.
   * $filter `string`: OData filter expression.
   * $apply `string`: OData apply expression for aggregations.
+  * $expand `string`: The $expand query parameter.
+For example, to expand policyEvaluationDetails, use $expand=policyEvaluationDetails

 #### Output
 * output [PolicyStatesQueryResults](#policystatesqueryresults)